Back to Blog

 Let us talk numbers.
 The statistics on AI adoption in the legal profession paint a compelling picture of the return on investment.

-• Corporate legal department adoption has doubled to 52%, driven by pressure to control outside counsel spend
+• Corporate legal department adoption has reportedly doubled to 52%, driven by pressure to control outside counsel spend

 • Attorneys using structured AI workflows report saving 4+ hours per week on routine tasks